Cancer-Related Fatigue

 Treating Anemia

 Anemia means you have less red blood cells (RBCs) than you usually do.
-Some symptoms are shortness of breath or trouble breathing with exertion (physical effort) and fatigue.
 Most cancer treatments kill cells that grow at a fast rate.
-RBCs grow at a fast rate so are often affected.
-Anemia can cause fatigue.
-Treating anemia can help with fatigue.
+RBCs grow at a fast rate so are often affected, which can lead to fatigue.

-Your provider may delay treatments until your red blood cell count has gone back to normal levels.
-In most studies, treating anemia led to less fatigue and a better quality of life.
+In most studies, treating anemia led to less fatigue and a better quality of life.,

 Exercise

-Rest is often suggested to treat CRF but it often does not help.
+Rest is often suggested to treat CRF, but it often does not help.
 One way rest can help is through energy conservation (saving your energy) and activity planning.
 This means planning and saving your energy for when you want or need it most.
-For example, if your son is playing in a soccer game this afternoon that you really want to go to, take it easy in the morning and conserve energy for the afternoon.
-Remember that you may not have the energy to stay for an entire game, so if you want to be there until the end, go a little late.
+It may also mean asking for help getting tasks done to save energy to do other things.

 Sleep problems and not getting enough sleep can add to or cause fatigue.
 Keep a normal sleep schedule and talk to your provider about options if you are having trouble sleeping at night.
-Avoid caffeine later in the day so you will be more likely to sleep at night.
+Avoid caffeine later in the day so that it is less likely to affect your ability to sleep.
 Avoid naps or limit them to 20-30 minutes and not too late in the day.
 See our article on insomnia for more tips.

 Integrative Therapies